 A: Yes!
-Penn State Wilkes-Barre offers eight bachelor's and four associate degrees that can be completed entirely at this campus.
+Penn State Wilkes-Barre offers several bachelor’s and associate degrees that can be completed entirely at this campus.

-Students interested in one of the more than 160 degree programs offered by the University, can complete the first two years of nearly all of Penn State's 160 degree programs at the Wilkes-Barre campus, then complete their degree at Penn State University Park or at a variety of other Penn State campuses.
+In addition, students can complete the first two years of nearly all of Penn State’s 275+ degree programs at the Wilkes-Barre campus, then complete their degree at Penn State University Park or at a variety of other Penn State campuses.

 A: The Learning Center at Penn State Wilkes-Barre is a resource for students who are having difficulty with a particular course as well as for students who aim to maintain a high academic standing.
 The Center provides help in writing, math, or any other subject.
 Students can request tutoring assistance, help with homework, study with other students, read between classes, and get tips on how to study.
 Assistance may be provided by a professional academic assistant or by a trained student assistant.
 All services are free.